 The police interview

-When you are interviewed, remember to take along your lawyer, a legal executive, or at the worst, a friend who is competent to take verbatim notes of your meeting.
+When you are interviewed, remember to take along your lawyer, or request the duty solicitor (duty solicitors are free for voluntary interviews also).
 It is only through the questions that the police will put to you that you will learn anything about what you have been accused of.
 The police are under no obligation to tell you anything, and they will typically want to keep you in the dark.
 Unless you are re-interviewed, you may learn nothing else for many months before you are charged or your case is marked for ‘no further action’ (NFA).
-These notes are all you can rely on.
+The notes taken by your solicitor in interview are often the only things you have to work with (and there will be work you need to do) in the period between arrest and charging decision.

 Police officers are trained to interview you and will be looking to find inconsistencies with your memories.
 You will be in a highly stressful situation, discussing events that might have occurred years ago, and it will be all too easy to find that you have inadvertently given them evidence against you, rather than explaining your case well.
 Take time with your lawyer to prepare what it is you really want to explain to the police, if indeed you talk with them at all.